ErinaTheDummy/SwordToShield/Character_Creation/Classes/Gunslinger.md

 ### Misfire
-When you roll a natural roll of your misfire score or lower you must expend an action to make a DC 16 check with your smith's tools in order to unjam the weapon.
+When you roll a natural roll of your misfire score or lower you must expend an action to make check with your smith's tools or tinker's tools where the DC is 10 + the misfire score of your firearm in order to unjam the weapon.
 If you fail you must unjam the weapon during a rest to return it to an operational state.

 ### Dynamite
-Dynamite may be lit and thrown as an action, dealing 5d6 force damage over a 20 foot radis sphere centered on it.
+Dynamite may be lit and thrown as an action, dealing 5d6 force damage over a 20 foot radis sphere centered on a point within 40 feet of the thrower.
 It may also be lit as an action and set to explode within up to 1 minute of lighting.

 ### Speedloader
 You may pre-load a speedloader with ammunition for a firearm, allowing you to